Present in United Kingdom

 It was not known to be present in the UK until 2008, when a breeding population was discovered in pine forests near Kiltarlity, in the Beauly catchment west of Inverness, northern Scotland.
 We have so far been unable to confirm whether this is a remnant native population or a comparatively recent introduction.
 Further information is available under ‘Origins and background’ below.

-Defoliation by the caterpillars can impair tree growth and health, making trees more susceptible to other threats such as bark beetles and wood-boring insects.
+Defoliation by the caterpillars can impair tree growth, vigour and health.
+This makes the trees more susceptible to other threats such as bark beetles and wood-boring insects.
 This can ultimately lead to tree deaths and significant ecological disruption, economic and social impacts, and an increased risk of fire as the dead tree material dries.

 If climatic conditions in Scotland become more favourable to the moth its population could increase and help it to spread into new areas.
 Any death and weakening of significant numbers of pine trees could risk serious ecological disruption to Scotland's forests.